EXCLUSIVE-EBRD puts Volkswagen Poland factory funding on hold - sources

 A VW spokesman in Germany said the plant, which will cost a total of 1.1 billion euros ($1.20 billion), had already started being built and would be completed.

-The uncertainty of the EBRD's portion on the funding is the latest headache for VW as it deals with the fallout from the September emissions testing scandal.

-Its chief executive resigned when revelations broke and since the start of this year, the VW group's executive board has brought in a total of six new members and the firm has changed senior management at seven of its 12 car brands. ($1 = 0.9151 euros) (Additional reporting by Andreas Cremer in Frankfurt.
+VW's chief executive was resigned following the emissions test revelations back in September.
+Since the start of this year, the VW group's executive board has brought in six new members and senior management had been changed at seven of VW's 12 brands. ($1 = 0.9151 euros) (Additional reporting by Andreas Cremer in Frankfurt.
 Editing by Jane Merriman)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan